whria78/modelderm_rcnn_api/README.md

 # Discontinued support and maintenance for this repository.
+This online API does not work anymore.
 Thanks for all the contributions and engagement!

 This is the online RESTful API of the region-based CNN model (https://rcnn1.modelderm.com) used for articles published in JAMA Dermatology (http://doi.org/10.1001/jamadermatol.2019.3807) and (https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1003381).
 The model API can be used only for the research purposes.
 The submitted images will be transferred for the cloud analysis, but the images are not stored.
 Please register at http://bbs.modelderm.com to use the API.
 The API is open to the computer logged in.